flutter-news-app-full-source-code/flutter-news-app-api-server-full-source-code/README.md

 </p>
 </div>

-This is the complete and fully-functional backend API server for the Flutter News App Toolkit.
-Built with the high-performance Dart Frog framework, it gives you all the server-side features you need to power your news app, right out of the box.
-It is a key component of the [**Flutter News App Toolkit**](https://github.com/flutter-news-app-full-source-code), an ecosystem that also includes a flutter [mobile app](https://github.com/flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code) and a web-based [content dashboard](https://github.com/flutter-news-app-full-source-code/flutter-news-app-web-dashboard-full-source-code).
+This repository contains the complete, production-ready source code for the backend API server that powers the entire Flutter News App ecosystem.
+Built with the high-performance Dart Frog framework, it gives you all the server-side features you need, right out of the box.
+It is the core component of the [**Flutter News App - Full Source Code Toolkit**](https://github.com/flutter-news-app-full-source-code), serving the Flutter [mobile app](https://github.com/flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code) and the web-based [content dashboard](https://github.com/flutter-news-app-full-source-code/flutter-news-app-web-dashboard-full-source-code).

 ## ⭐ Everything You Get, Ready to Go